nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/1-StorageFundamentalsForDBAs.md

 - [ ]  **Log in to the FlashArray Web Interface**

-    - Enter the following username and password and click **Log In**.
+    - [ ] Enter the following username and password and click **Log In**.

         - **Username:** pureuser
         - **Password:** pureuser

           <img src=../graphics/m1/1.2.2.png width="40%" height="40%" >

     - On the landing page, there is a menu on the left for various configuration elements and a dashboard showing overall capacity, recent alerts, array performance, and health.
+We'll look closer at the Array Performance dashboard in an upcoming activity.

         <img src=../graphics/m1/1.2.3.png>